daBatmanCoder/ArnaconJ/README.md

 3. **Payment URL Generation**

-    - After user selection (packageNum) we send the user's public key,package num and the shop JSON and get a URL to pay.
+    - After user selection (packageNum) we send the user's public key,package num and the shop JSON and get a URL to pay, Success and Failure URL are to return to the place you want in-case of a success and failure correspondely.

         ```java
-        String url = Utils.getPaymentURL(this.Web3Service.wallet.getPublicKey(), packageNum, ipfsContent);
+        String url = Utils.getPaymentURL(this.Web3Service.wallet.getPublicKey(), packageNum, ipfsContent,success_url,failure_url);
         ```
 ***
 (Remark) Between those steps there should be a waiting time in order to complete the registration of the user and be able to retrieve the ENS.